MM Alam: 1965 War

 Flying in a formation of three F-86 Sabres, Squadron Leader MM Alam shot down one Hawker Hunter of the Indian Air Force (IAF), flown by Squadron Leader AK Rawlley, (Note: Brother of Lt.
 General N. C. Rawlley.) over Halwara Air Force Station on 6 September 1965, in a dusk attack by the PAF.
-At 1715 hours, Squadron Leader Sarfaraz Ahmed Rafiqui led a formation of 3 F-86 Sabres with Yunus Hussain as his No. 2 and Cecil Chaudhry as No. 3.
+At 1715 hours, Squadron Leader Sarfraz Rafiqui led a formation of 3 F-86 Sabres with Yunus Hussain as his No. 2 and Cecil Chaudhry as No. 3.
 The formation took off from PAF Station Sargodha heading towards Halwara.
 On the way there, they met up with Alam's formation who was returning from an aborted raid on the Adampur Air Force Station of the IAF.
 Alam informed them about his encounter with four Indian Hawker Hunters over Tarn Taran.

 On 7 September, while flying a Combat Air Patrol mission over Sargodha with his wingman Flying Officer Masud Akhtar, Squadron Leader Alam stated that they encountered five IAF Hawker Hunters who were part of the Strike No. 4 of that day.
 Alam and the PAF claimed that he had shot down all five.

 The Indian pilots who were said to have been shot down by Alam were Squadron Leaders Onkar Nath Kacker and A B Devayya, Flight Lieutenant Guha, Flying Officer Brar, and Squadron Leader Bhagwat.
-However, this is incorrect because all five pilots flew on separate strike missions against Sargodha at different times that day.
-Devayya was part of Strike No. 1 and which was undertaken early in the morning; Kacker was in Strike No. 3; and Guha was in the sixth Indian strike, which was later in the afternoon.
+However, this is incorrect, because all five pilots flew on separate strike missions against Sargodha at different times that day.
+Devayya was part of Strike No. 1 which was undertaken early in the morning; Kacker was in Strike No. 3; and Guha was part of Strike No. 6, which was later in the afternoon.
 Eventually, the PAF officially corrected their records and accepted that Devayya was actually shot down by Flight Lieutenant Amjad Hussain, and Guha was shot down by Flight Lieutenant A. H. Malik.

 On 16 September, accompanied by his wingman Flying Officer Mohammad Shaukat-ul Islam, (Note: According to John Fricker, author of Battle For Pakistan: The Air War Of 1965, Flying Officer M. I. Shaukat was a young and inexperienced pilot, with a total of nearly 300 flying hours including 70-80 hours on the F-86 Sabre.)
 Squadron Leader MM Alam flew their F-86 Sabres into Indian airspace near Halwara.
 In response, IAF Flying Officers Prakash Sadhashivrao Pingale and Farokh Dara Bunsha immediately scrambled.
-Upon sighting the Sabres, the IAF pilots split their targets: Pingale pursued Shaukat, while Bunsha pursued Alam.
-Pingale successfully shot down Shaukat's Sabre.
-Alam, however, was able to manoeuver and out-turn Bunsha in a dogfight, becoming a close-range engagement and shot down Bunsha's Hunter aircraft.
+Upon sighting the Sabres, the IAF pilots split their targets: Pingale pursued and shot down Shaukat, while Bunsha pursued Alam.
+He was able to manoeuver and out-turn Bunsha in a dogfight and shot down his Hunter aircraft.
 Flying Officer Bunsha was killed in action.